RudraJadaun1/AEGIS/README.md

 ## Key features device comes with -

-**Air-Gapped Security:** Zero wireless connectivity.
-Hacker can never ever hack what they cannot reach.
+**Air-Gapped Security:** The device has zero connection from outside world no one can hack something they cannot reach

 **Dual-Core Isolation:** The device works on 2 different atecc608b chips so that the ui and the keys both stay protected

 **High accuracy MEMS RTC:** DS3231MZ module for precision time,this chip maintains time for years without drifting.

-**A physical slide switch:** This completely cuts off the battery and is known as a "hardware kill switch."
+**A physical slide switch:** this is just a switch that prevent background attacks

 It comes with an oled 128x64 display and a rotery encoder dial for selecting accounts.